mightyplow/prefetcher/README.md

 You can also use the library directly in your html document.
 All you have to do, is to load the prefetcher[.min].js file from the dist folder.

+It will create a global object call prefetcher, which contains all the available methods.

 ### methods

 Following methods are available: